Ana Maria Pacheco

 Shadows of the Wanderer | St John’s Church, Waterloo | 29 Oct-23 Dec 2010

-Faith, Justice, City was a series of sermons and addresses for Advent focusing on London’s diverse resident and transient communities and the issues of faith, justice, equality and civil interaction that impact on all.
+Faith, Justice, City was a series of sermons and addresses focusing on London’s diverse resident and transient communities and the issues of faith, justice, equality and civil interaction that impact on all.
 Shadows of the Wanderer was the centerpiece of this series and was chosen because of its resonances with war, dispossession, refugees and hope.
 Speakers were Loretta Minghella (Chief Executive, Christian Aid), Jehangir Malik (Director, Islamic Relief UK), Neil MacGregor, (Director, British Museum), Kate Hoey MP, Rt Revd Richard Cheetham (Bishop of Kingston), Revd Clare Herbert (Inclusive Lecturer, St Martin in the Fields) and Canon Giles Goddard (St John’s Waterloo).
 The addresses were given during Sunday morning services at St John’s Waterloo.

-A wide-ranging discussion about the questions raised by Shadows of the Wanderer took place at St John’s Church on 29 November 2010 between Ana Maria Pacheco, Xavier Bray (Curator of The Sacred Made Real at the National Gallery, London, 2009; currently Chief Curator at Dulwich Picture Gallery, London), Karen Armstrong (author) and Neil MacGregor, Chair (Director of the British Museum to December 2015).
+A wide-ranging discussion about the questions raised by Shadows of the Wanderer took place at St John’s Church between Ana Maria Pacheco, Xavier Bray (Curator of The Sacred Made Real at the National Gallery, London, 2009; currently Chief Curator at Dulwich Picture Gallery, London), Karen Armstrong (author) and Neil MacGregor, Chair (Director of the British Museum to December 2015).